Qyuzet/compBio-dna-sequence-aligner/README.md

 ## References

 - Needleman, S. B., & Wunsch, C. D. (1970).
-A general method applicable to the search for similarities in the amino acid sequence of two proteins. *Journal of Molecular Biology*, 48(3), 443-453.
+A general method applicable to the search for similarities in the amino acid sequence of two proteins. _Journal of Molecular Biology_, 48(3), 443-453.
 - Smith, T. F., & Waterman, M. S. (1981).
-Identification of common molecular subsequences. *Journal of Molecular Biology*, 147(1), 195-197.
+Identification of common molecular subsequences. _Journal of Molecular Biology_, 147(1), 195-197.
 - Henikoff, S., & Henikoff, J. G. (1992).
-Amino acid substitution matrices from protein blocks. *Proceedings of the National Academy of Sciences*, 89(22), 10915-10919.
+Amino acid substitution matrices from protein blocks. _Proceedings of the National Academy of Sciences_, 89(22), 10915-10919.

-## Author
+## Author ( Riki Awal Syahputra )

 Assignment completed for Computational Biology (SCIE6062001) Odd Semester 2025–2026 AY